 We like to use Kahlúa in this and other cocktail recipes.
 Not only did we drink the Mexican coffee liqueur in Philadelphia, but it’s also readily accessible in Lisbon where we currently live.
 You can use other coffee liqueurs like Jamaica’s Tia Maris instead.

 Once you make one White Russian cocktail, it likely won’t be your last.
 The recipe so easy and the drink tastes so good.
 Plus, you only need the following tools:

-Feel free to improvise if you don’t have all three tools in your arsenal.
+Feel free to improvise if you don’t have all these tools in your arsenal.
 Though they’re all cheap to buy, you can use other tools if you’re feeling creative.
-For example, you could use an angled measuring cup instead of a jigger and a regular spoon instead of a cocktail spoon.
+For example, you could use an angled measuring cup instead of a jigger and a regular spoon instead of a bar spoon.